The-Back-Room/Dynamo/README.md

 ## 📚 Sources

 > [!NOTE]
-> If you have a specific source you'd like to see supported, feel free to open an issue or submit a pull request!
->
 > - Sources marked with ✅ are currently supported in Dynamo.
 > - Sources marked with ❌ are not currently supported but *may* be added in future updates.
+> - If you have a specific source you'd like to see supported, feel free to open an issue or submit a pull request!

 > [!WARNING]
 > - Some sources may have regional restrictions or require a subscription for access.
 Please ensure you comply with the terms of service of each source.